CI/CD Pipelines For Pivotal Cloud Foundry

 First, you need to create and define your PCF services.
 Think of a service as an artifact or package you would deploy to a PCF Space (Environment).

-Go to: Setup > My PCF App > Create Service
+Go to: Setup > My PCF App > Add Service

 Next, enter the name of your service and choose "Pivotal Cloud Foundry" as your artifact type: